qxf2/acc-model-app/README.md

 3. Login with your credentials.
 (Note that there is no 'Forgot Password' option at the moment.)

 4. If starting new, create ACC Model to begin with.
 Then divide your project into Components and then define the Capabilities.
-All these pages (ACC Models, Components, Capabilities, Attributes) are avaiable under the dropdown menu (present) on the Navigation bar.
+All these can be done on the respective pages (ACC Models, Components, Capabilities, Attributes) which are available under the dropdown menu (present) on the Navigation bar.

 5. To provide ratings for your capabilities, use the Ratings page.